hashkat/hashkat/docs/keywords.md

 Command to create a file in the terminal.
 Typing the command `touch <newfile>` will create the file called 'newfile'.

 ####tweet
+A tweet is a message, consisting of 140 characters or less, that a Twitter user creates on Twitter.

 ####'tweet' rate
 **(type: n/a)** Again, like the function parameter to add agents into the network, the functions that can be set for the tweet rate are ‘constant’ and ‘linear’.